YouGottaLoveFrontEnd/challenge-2015/README.md

 ## Overview
 "Front End it's all about Code, Design and Behavior" - my submission for the YGLF challenge.
 The idea is to describe the areas in which the Front End developer deals every day during his work in a Creative and pleasant way..
-In fact it is a landing page based on a Parallax slider with CSS transitions, SVG animation, tons of graphic design and love.
+In fact it is a fully responsive landing page based on a Parallax slider with CSS transitions, SVG animation, tons of graphic design and love.

 ## Demo
 http://eliorshalev.com/yglf/